matteozero/pod-template/POD_README.md

 ## Installation

-${POD_NAME} is available through [wanyakun CocoaPods](https://github.com/wanyakun).
-To install it, simply add the following line to your Podfile:
+simply add the following line to your Podfile:

 ```ruby
 pod "${POD_NAME}"